Nation (university): University of Bologna

 In medieval Bologna, there existed three separate universities.
-Two for the study of law, one for students from Italy (but not Bologna) the universitas citramontanorum and another for students from outside the peninsula the universitas ultramontanorum.
-The final school was for the study of arts and medicine universitas artisarum et medicorum.
-The ultramontane university was divided into fourteen different nations as early as 1265- the Gauls, Picards, Burgundians, Turonenses (those from Tours), Pictavienses (those from Poitiers), Normans, Catalans, Hungarians, Poles, Germans, Provençals, English, and Gascons whereas the citramontane university was split into three nations; the Romans, Tuscans and Lombards.
+There were two for the study of law, one for students from Italy (but not Bologna) the universitas citramontanorum and another for students from outside the peninsula the universitas ultramontanorum.
+The third school was for the study of the arts and medicine universitas artisarum et medicorum.
+The ultramontane university was divided into fourteen different nations as early as 1265- the Gauls, Picards, Burgundians, Turonenses (those from Tours), Pictavienses (those from Poitiers), Normans, Catalans, Hungarians, Poles, Germans, Provençals, English, and Gascons, whereas the citramontane university was split into three nations: Romans, Tuscans and Lombards.

-The most important and powerful of the ultramontane University of Bologna was the German nation.
-One of its most famous members was Nicolaus Copernicus who, in 1496, enrolled into the Natio Germanorum (Natio of the Germans). a privileged university organization that included German-speaking students from many regions of Europe.
+The most important and powerful nation of the ultramontane University of Bologna was the German nation.
+One of its most famous members was Nicolaus Copernicus who, in 1496, enrolled into the Natio Germanorum (Natio of the Germans), a privileged university organization that included German-speaking students from many regions of Europe.

 University of Padua

-Students in the University of Padua were divided in 22 nations, which referred to the different territories ruled by the Republic of Venice, to the biggest states of Italy, and to the main states of Europe.
+Students in the University of Padua were divided into 22 nations, which referred to the different territories ruled by the Republic of Venice, to the biggest states of Italy, and to the main states of Europe.
 Nations were: German (also called Alemannian), Bohemian, Hungarian, Provençal, Burgundian, Spanish, Polish, English, Scottish, Venetian, Overseas (Venetian Greek Islands), Lombard (East Lombardy and West Veneto), Trevisan (North and East Veneto), Friulian, Dalmatian, Milanese, Roman, Sicilian, Anconitan, Tuscan, Piedmontese and Genoan.

 Finland

-In Finland, student nations (osakunnat, nationer) exist at the University of Helsinki and Aalto University, where they are legally sanctioned and established in the mid-1600s (in the Royal Academy of Turku) and 1800s (in the to-be Polytechnical School), respectively.
+In Finland, student nations (osakunnat, nationer) exist at the University of Helsinki and Aalto University, where they are legally sanctioned and were established in the mid-1600s (in the Royal Academy of Turku) and 1800s (in the to-be Polytechnical School), respectively.
 Named after regions in Finland, students had to join according to their own geographical roots before membership became voluntary in 1937.
 Today, students can usually choose to join any nation.
 Both Finnish and Swedish speaking nations exist.
 Organizations termed nations exist also at other universities, although these are legally considered normal registered or unregistered associations.
 In Finland, student nations co-exist with a wide range of other student organizations, such as student unions.

 Scotland

 Nations exist in some of the ancient universities in Scotland, although their significance has largely been forgotten.
-Nations never existed at the University of Edinburgh, and were abolished at St Andrews following discussions at the Royal Commission on the Universities of Scotland, which later led to the Universities (Scotland) Acts.
+Nations never existed at the University of Edinburgh, and were abolished at the University of St Andrews following discussions at the Royal Commission on the Universities of Scotland, which later led to the Universities (Scotland) Acts.
 Student nations continued into modern times at the University of Aberdeen and the University of Glasgow for the specific purpose of electing a Rector of the university.